The Bisexual

 The Bisexual is a comedy-drama television series created by Desiree Akhavan and Rowan Riley and starring Akhavan, Maxine Peake, and Brian Gleeson.
 The series, a co-production between British television network Channel 4 and American streaming service Hulu, debuted on 10 October 2018 in the United Kingdom and on 16 November 2018 in the United States.

 Premise

-Leila takes a break from her decade-long relationship with her partner Sadie and begins to explore her own bisexuality, though she struggles to come out to her friends.
+New Yorker Leila lives in London in a seemingly perfect decade-long relationship with her girlfriend and business partner Sadie.
+However, Leila discovers that she is actually bisexual and begins to explore her orientation.
+Though she struggles to come out to her friends, Leila makes a drastic decision with unexpected consequences.